rogerkeays/vimliner/README.md

     TAB open or close the current fold zx close all other folds
+    dd to delete a fold (when it is closed)
+    [p to paste it at the current indent level (use with dd to move outlines)

 Use :help fold-commands in vim for additional shorcuts.